rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 does not change) but a given routing key now **may route to a different queue**.

-In other words, this exchange type provides consistent message distribution between queues but cannot guarantee stable routing [queue] locality for a message with a fixed routing key.
+In other words, this exchange type provides consistent message distribution between queues but cannot guarantee stable queue routing locality for messages with a given routing key.

 ## Usage Example